FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/t_st_serverLog/t_st_search_view_server_log_contents.md

         -   WARN
         -   ERROR
         -   FATAL
-    5. (Optional) Under *Component*, Select the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server component associated with the log entries to display.
+    5. (Optional) Under *Component*, Select the {{< SecureTransport/componentshortname >}} Server component associated with the log entries to display.
 Choose from the following:
         -   TM
         -   AS2D
         -   SSHD